LilLoveBytes/mastermind-game-li/README.md

 ## Usage

 ### Running the Backend Server

 1. Navigate to the backend directory:
    ` cd ../backend`
 2. Start the Flask server with debug mode off:
    ` export FLASK_DEBUG=0`
    ` flask run`

 ### Running the Frontend

 1. Navigate to the frontend directory:
    ` cd ../frontend`
 2. Start the React development server:
-   ` npm start `
+   `npm start`

 ### Playing the game

 1. Option 1: Through the browser

-  - After starting the Flask and React development server, open your browser and go to http://localhost:3000 to play the game.
+- After starting the Flask and React development server, open your browser and go to http://localhost:3000 to play the game utilizing a simple UI on the webpage.

 2. Option 2: Postman API Request

-  - After starting the Flask server, you can use Postman to send POST request to http://localhost:5000 to interact directly with the backend.Refer to the API section below.
+- After starting the Flask server, you can use Postman to send POST requests to http://localhost:5000 to interact directly with the backend.
+Refer to the API section below.

 ## API Endpoints

 ### Start a New Game

 - URL: `/start`
 - Method: POST
 - Description: initializes a new game session
 - Request Body: None
 - Response Example:

   ```
+  {
+    "message": "New game started",
+    "secret_combo": [
+        0,
+        1,
+        4,
+        3
+    ]
+  }
   ```

 ### Submit a Guess

 - URL: `/guess`
 - Method: POST
 - Description: submits a guess and returns feedback
 - Request Body:
   ```
   {
     "guess": "1234"
   }
   ```
-  - a string representing the players guess
+  - "guess": a string representing the players guess
 - Response Example:

   ```
+  {
+    "feedback": "Your guess [7556] has 0 correct numbers, with 0 in the correct position.",
+    "history": {
+        "guesses": [
+            "7556"
+        ],
+        "message": "You've made 1 guess(es) so far and have 9 attempt(s) remaining."
+    },
+    "message": "Guess submitted"
+  }
   ```

 ## Code Structure

 ### Backend

+The backend of this project is build using Flask, a lightweight framework in Python.
+The backend handles the game logic and API endpoints.

+- **backend/**
+  - **app/**
+    - **models/**
+      - `gameController.py`: Contains the game logic and functions for handling game state, guesses, and feedback.
+    - **routes/**
+      - `gameRoutes.py`: Defines teh Flask routes for starting a new game and submitting a guess
+    - `__init__.py`: Initializes Flask application, set ups configurations, and registers blueprints.
+    - `requirements.txt`: Lists the dependencies required for the backend.

 ### Frontend

+The frontend of this project is built using React.js.
+It provides the user interface for interacting with this game.

+- **frontend/**
+  - **public/**
+  - **src/**
+    - **components/**
+      - `GameComponent.jsx`: Handles the game interface, including button to start a game, form for submiting guesses, and button to display feedback.
+    - `App.js`: Sets up the main structure of the application.
+    - `index.js`: Entry point for the React application
+    - `package.json`: Lists the JavaScript dependencies and scripts for the frontend.